oldsong/ssac/src/project_report.md

 ```shell
 $ python tk_clock.py -y 2020 -m 12 -d 22
 ```

-You will see something like below:
+We will get something like below:

 ![GUI sunrise clock](../images/sunrise_tk.png)

-The simulation run a tick every 80 microseconds and 15 minutes will be added, so roughly the animation is 11250x fast forward.
+The simulation runs a tick every 80 microseconds and 15 minutes will be added for each tick, so roughly the animation is 11250x fast forward.

 Since the scales of the X (azimuth) and Y (altitude) are fixed, we have to limit the obsever latitude to (24N, 55N) to make the sun position track contained inside the graph.